asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
-(March 2022) A set of tutorials and hands-on experiences on using Rekall uploaded to the Tools-Tutorials folder.
+(March 2022) A set of tutorials and hands-on experiences on malware analysis using Rekall uploaded to the Tools-Tutorials folder.

 (March 2022) A new module on Malware Analysis along with a few hands-on experience were added to the Lecture Notes folder.